MT. WASHINGTON VALLEY REAL ESTATE

 What It's Actually Like to Live in Madison

 Madison is a quiet, rural town with a strong community identity.
 It's the kind of place where people know their neighbors, attend town meeting in March, and wave when they pass you on the road.
-The town has two main communities:
+The town has two village communities within it:

 Silver Lake Village